Skip to content

 1. Resolve calibration key and load or initialize the entry.

 2. EWMA update: ewmaMean = alpha * outputTokens + (1 - alpha) * existing.ewmaMean.
 CALIBRATION_EWMA_ALPHA = 0.15.
+First observation initializes ewmaMean to the raw value directly.

 3. histogram[binIndex] += 1; count += 1.